kotzendekrabbe/slack-etiquette.online/site/slack-etiquette.md

 ### Use the right channel for your Message

 Channels vary in size and we should think about the importance of a message.
-Are your questions regional, could they be solved in your team channel or do all SinnerSchrader colleagues have to see it?
+Are your questions regional, could they be solved in your project/ team channel or do all members of the Slack Workspace have to see it?
 Consider carefully how many people need your attention.
-For getting a better understanding if it’s the right channel, read the channel description.
+For getting a better understanding if it’s the right channel, read the [channel topic and description](https://slack.com/intl/en-de/help/articles/201654083-Set-a-channel-topic-or-description).
-Of course that means we should have a channel description in every channel and maintain it.
-If there is no channel description, talk to the project team/studio/skill group … which description would fit best and set it up.
+Of course that means we should have a channel topic and description in every channel and maintain it.
+If there is no channel topic or description, talk to the channel team and decide which description would fit best and set it up.

 ![Screenshot of where to change the channel topic](./img/screenshot_channel_topic.png)